ProblemSetters/devops-blackbox/README.md

   return
 }

-. /blackbox/blackbox MODULE_NAME score "QUESTION_GIT_REPOSITORY_NAME"
+. /blackbox/blackbox MODULE_NAME check "QUESTION_GIT_REPOSITORY_NAME"

 :'
   Gathers an artifacts list to collection, each of artifact should be the valid linux command, for example: whoami